Indore Junction railway station: Connectivity

-The station is well-connected to major stations of India such as Mumbai, Ahmedabad, Nagpur, Kota, Dehradun, Kolkata, Jodhpur, Jammu, Bilaspur, Pune, Bangalore, Udaipur, Jhansi, Amritsar and Patna.
+Long-distance services from Indore Junction connect the city to major hubs across India, including Mumbai Central, New Delhi, Howrah, Ahmedabad, Jaipur, Kota, Lucknow, Amritsar, and Patna (see list of major trains below).

+Local transport connections at the station include Indore Metro (Yellow Line) bus stop services, iBus, taxi and auto-rickshaw stands, and e-rickshaw services.

 Electrification

 Western Railway started the electrification of Ujjain–Indore & Dewas–Maksi in the period of 2007–08 & completed in June 2012.
 A trial run of a special inspection saloon was also conducted on the newly laid system build at a cost of Rs 70 crore.

 Developments

+Earlier upgrades (2010s)

 The construction of two new platforms is done, which was approved earlier by the Western Railways (WR).
 The Indore railway station now has a modern station complex developed by the Western Railway's Ratlam railway division close to Rajkumar railway overbridge.
 This elevated structure would offer commuters space at the ground floor and have ticket booking counters, waiting halls, etc. on the first floor.
 The complex offer's sufficient parking facilities.
 The facility would be equipped with division's first underpass.
 A multi-storey parking facility is also under construction in the station premises.
 Now there are six platforms in Indore junction (BG).
 At present the conversion of Indore – Khandwa (meter-gauge) to (broad-gauge) rail line is in progress.
 A new line from Indore (Jn) to Dahod (Jn) is also work in progress.
 Recently CCEA also Sanctioned Gadarwara -Indore new rail line via Budni.
 This will decrease the distance between Indore and Jabalpur by 90 km.
 Also the Ministry of Shipping has approved Indore–Manmad Rail line.
 Then rail lines would increase the connectivity of Indore with Mumbai.

-Recently Indore Junction redevelopment project unveiled a seven storey terminal building with modern amenities.
-Its completion is aimed at 2027 before the 2028 Ujjain Sinhasth Kumbh mela.